Isaac Rosenberg: Early life

-Isaac Rosenberg was born in Bristol, the second of six children and the eldest son (his twin brother died at birth) of his parents, Barnett (formerly Dovber) and Hacha Rosenberg, who were Lithuanian Jewish immigrants to Britain from Dvinsk (now in Latvia).
+Isaac Rosenberg was born in Bristol on 25 November 1890 at 5 Adelaide Place near St. Mary Redcliffe.
+He was the second of six children and the eldest son (his twin brother died at birth) of his parents, Barnett (formerly Dovber) and Hacha Rosenberg, who were Lithuanian Jewish immigrants to Britain from Dvinsk (now in Latvia).
 In 1897, the family moved to Stepney, a poor district of the East End of London, and one with a large Jewish community.
 Isaac Rosenberg attended St. Paul's Primary School at Wellclose Square, St George in the East parish.
 Later, he went to the Baker Street Board School in Stepney, which had a strong Jewish presence.
 In 1902, he received a good conduct award and was allowed to take classes at the Arts and Crafts School in Stepney Green.
 In December 1904, he left the Baker Street School, and in January 1905, started an apprenticeship with Carl Hentschel, an engraver from Fleet Street.

 He became interested in both poetry and visual art, and started to attend evening classes at Birkbeck College.
-He withdrew from his apprenticeship in January 1911, as he had managed to find the finances to attend the Slade School of Fine Art at University College, London (UCL).
+He withdrew from his apprenticeship in January 1911.
+After a chance meeting in March 1911 with Lily Delissa Joseph at the National Gallery, she, her sister Henrietta Löwy and Mrs Herbert Cohen sponsored his application in October 1911 to attend the Slade School of Fine Art at University College, London (UCL).
 During his time at Slade School, Rosenberg notably studied alongside David Bomberg, Mark Gertler, Stanley Spencer, Paul Nash, Edward Wadsworth, Dora Carrington, William Roberts, and Christopher Nevinson.
 He was taken up by Laurence Binyon and Edward Marsh, and began to write poetry seriously, but he suffered from ill-health.
 He published a pamphlet of ten poems, Night and Day, in 1912.
 He also exhibited paintings at the Whitechapel Gallery in 1914.

 Afraid that his chronic bronchitis would worsen, Rosenberg hoped to cure himself by relocating in 1914 to the warmer climate of South Africa, where his sister Mina lived in Cape Town.
 The Jewish Educational Aid Society of London helped by paying the fare.

-After arriving in Cape Town in the end of June 1914, he composed a poem On Receiving News of the War.
+After arriving in Cape Town in the end of June 1914, he composed a poem "On Receiving News of the War".
 While many wrote about war as patriotic sacrifice, Rosenberg was critical of it from the outset.
 However, feeling better and hoping to find employment as an artist in Britain, Rosenberg returned home in March 1915.
 He published a second collection of poems, Youth and then after being unable to find a permanent job enlisted in the British Army at the end of October 1915.
 He asked that half of his pay be sent to his mother.

 In a personal letter, Rosenberg described his attitude towards war, "I never joined the army for patriotic reasons.
 Nothing can justify war.
 I suppose we must all fight to get the trouble over."